Falling In Love With Twitter

 Endless scrolling and very little enjoyment became the norm on Twitter

 I missed keeping up with the Twitter accounts I had been following for so long.
-Since growing my following wasn’t contributing to my overall objective the way I had hoped, I decided to take drastic action.
-I had gone from following less than one hundred accounts to over five hundred, and trimming that down was going to take some time.
+Since growing my following wasn’t contributing to my objective how I hoped, I decided to take drastic action.
+I had gone from following less than one hundred accounts to over five hundred.
+Trimming that down was going to take some time.
 Over the next four months, I dedicated any truly unoccupied time (waiting while my car was getting fixed, no-show appointments, etc.) to going through all the people and companies I was following and deciding if I really wanted to see their tweets in my feed.

 Some of these choices were obvious and I unfollowed without even checking their profile and timeline.
 Others were harder because I liked the information they provided except that it was incessant and dominated my feed.
 I found a home for many of these accounts by making lists and adding them to those.
-This way, I still had easy access to their content without having to see it every time I got on Twitter.
+This way, I still had access to their content without having to see it all the time.
 This tedious and time-consuming process was well worth it.
 I now actually want to see what’s happening again!
 Of course I’ve lost some followers (I’m guessing there’s automation available to unfollow anyone who unfollows you) but I didn’t have anyone unsubscribe from my blog.